HP Sauce: History

 Frederick Gibson Garton had a grocers and provisions shop on Milton Street, in Nottingham.
-He was given a recipe for a brown sauce by one of his suppliers that had been obtained in India.
 He used this recipe for the brown sauce in his pickles and sauce factory in New Basford.
 This was located at the rear of his home in Sandon Street.
 Its ingredients included vinegar, water, tomato puree, garlic, tamarind, ground mace, cloves and ginger, shallots, cayenne pepper, raisins, soy, flour and salt.
 Garton registered the name H.P.
 Sauce in 1895, choosing it because he had heard a rumour that a restaurant in the Houses of Parliament had begun serving it.
 The sauce bottle labels carried a picture of the Houses of Parliament.
-This was by no means his only product.
-He also made Nottingham Sauce, Sandon Sauce, Worcester Sauce, Banquet Sauce, Yorkshire Sauce and Daddies Favourite Sauce, as well as Garton & Co's Indian Chutney.
+This was not his only product; he also made Nottingham Sauce, Sandon Sauce, Worcester Sauce, Banquet Sauce, Yorkshire Sauce and Daddies Favourite Sauce, as well as Garton & Co's Indian Chutney.

 In 1899 he was unable to settle a debt with his vinegar suppliers, the Midland Vinegar Company of Aston Cross, Birmingham.
 Edwin Samson Moore of the vinegar company visited his Nottingham premises to settle the matter.
-The outcome was that Garton handed over the name and recipe for HP Sauce - for just £150.
-He also had to agree to keep out of the Sauce and Pickles business.
+The outcome was that Garton sold the name and recipe for HP Sauce for £150.
+He also had to agree to keep out of the sauce and pickles business.
 The name of GARTON remained on the bottles of HP sauce for many years afterwards but it was The Midland Vinegar Company who profited from the huge sales that were generated.
 Today HP and Daddies are the two most popular national brands of brown sauce.
-They can both trace their origins to a tiny premises in Sandon Street, Basford, Nottinghamshire.

 For many years the bottle labels have carried a picture of the Houses of Parliament.

 In the United Kingdom, HP Sauce became informally known as "Wilson's gravy" in the 1960s and 1970s, after Mary Wilson, the wife of Prime Minister Harold Wilson, gave an interview to The Sunday Times, in which she said: "If Harold has a fault, it is that he will drown everything with HP Sauce."